chungquantin/substrate-dpos/README.md

 - `Commission`: The percentage that block author and its delegator receive for a successfully produced block.
 - `Slash`: The punishment of an active validator if they misbehave.
 - `Epoch`: A predefined period during which the set of active validators remains fixed.
 At the end of each epoch, a new set of validators can be elected based on the current delegations.
+- `Bond`: Staked tokens are bonded, meaning they are locked for a certain period, which secures the network and aligns incentives.

 ## Goals